Peter Fraser (actor)

-Peter Fraser is a Scottish actor best known for playing freedom fighter David Campbell in the 1964 Doctor Who serial The Dalek Invasion of Earth.
+Peter Fraser (born 1932 or 1933) is a Scottish retired actor best known for playing freedom fighter David Campbell in the 1964 Doctor Who serial The Dalek Invasion of Earth.
 Campbell was a significant character, as his love for the Doctor's granddaughter Susan caused her to be the first of the Doctor's companions to leave him.
 Fraser also appeared in the notable films The Sorcerers and The French Lieutenant's Woman, amongst others.